AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 [Guideline 1.2 Time-based Media: Provide alternatives for time-based media.](https://www.w3.org/TR/WCAG/#time-based-media)

 This deals with web content that is *time-based*.
-This covers content that the user can play (such as video, audio, and animated content) and may be pre-recorded or a live stream.
+This covers content that the user can play (such as video, audio, and animated content) and may be prerecorded or a live stream.

 ### Audio-only and Video-only (Prerecorded) (1.2.1) {#audio-only-and-video-only-prerecorded}